thaliproject/postcardapp/readme.md

 3. Then run 'cordova platform add android' (or what ever platform you are using) to add the platform support

-4. From command line goto postcardapp/www/jxcore folder, and run 'npm install' 4a.
-Checkout the node_modules folder and see if leveldown_mobile is there.
-If not, run 'jx leveldown-mobile) 4b.
-Checkout the node_modules folder and see if leveldown_mobile is there.
+4. From command line goto postcardapp/www/jxcore folder, and run 'npm install'
+  - 4a.
+Check the node_modules folder and see if leveldown_mobile is there.
+If not, run 'jx install leveldown-mobile)
+  - 4b.
+Check the node_modules folder again and see if leveldown_mobile is there.
 If not, goto node_modules folder, and git clone [here](https://github.com/Level/leveldown-mobile) and run 'npm install' from leveldown-mobile folder
-   4c.
+  - 4c.
 Goto file explorer and goto postcardapp/www/jxcore/node_modules and search for *.gz" and delete all *.gz files

-5. Now you can run 'cordova run android' (or whatever platform you are using) and it should just run.
+5. Now you can run 'cordova run android' from postcardapp folder (or whatever platform you are using) and it should just run.